DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- add some kind of symbol that tells you where (0,0) is.
 - make default more obvious
 - Remove rainbow colors, (but keep a secret toggle?)
 - Something to add more tiles to the pallet